Creamy Whipped Ricotta with Honey

 Serve on Toast

-Perhaps my favorite way of enjoying this creamy spread is in toast form.
-Grab a baguette from the grocery store, slice it into ½-inch pieces, drizzle them with some olive oil and bake in the oven at 400°F until nice and toasty.
+Grab a baguette from the grocery store, slice into ½-inch pieces, drizzle with some olive oil, and bake in the oven at 400°F until nice and toasty.
 Alternatively, grill the bread in a grill pan on the stove top with a bit of olive oil.
+Spoon the ricotta on crostini and spread it with a knife or pipe on top.

-- Best: Food Processor.
-A food processor is the easiest way to achieve a fluffy, smooth consistency.
+• Food Processor: A food processor is the easiest way to achieve a fluffy, smooth consistency.

 Step 1 – Place the ricotta in a food processor or in a blender cup with a bit of extra-virgin olive oil, lemon zest, and heavy cream.

-Step 2 - Pulse (or blend) until light, fluffy, and creamy.
-Season with kosher salt and black pepper.
+Step 2 – Pulse (or blend) until light, fluffy, and creamy.
+Season to taste.

 Step 3 – If desired, you can add a squeeze of lemon juice for a bit of acidity, or add a bit more olive oil or heavy cream to thin it out.